calmm-js/documentation/introduction-to-calmm.md

 first of names <value> Markus
 ```

-Note that the `.lens` method of atoms and lensed atoms does not create new
+Note that the `.lens` method of atoms and lensed atoms does not create *new*
+mutable state, it merely creates a reference to existing state, namely the root
-state, which means that we can regard it as a referentially transparent
+atom that holds the immutable data being manipulated.
+This means that we can
+regard the `.lens` method as a referentially transparent function.
-function.

 #### Editable lists